MicrosoftDocs/iis-docs/iis/troubleshoot/request-restrictions.md

 IIS on Windows XP:

 * Can quickly exceed it's connection limit.
 * Has a maximum of 10 concurrent connections before an [HTTP 403.9](https://en.wikipedia.org/wiki/HTTP_403) error message is returned.
 HTTP 403.9 returns Access Forbidden: Too many users are connected.

-The only restrictions we have on Windows Client OS for IIS 7.x and later is the number of concurrent requests IIS will execute.

-This is fundamentally different from the Windows XP connection limit.
-By limiting concurrent requests you will probably never see an error message.

-Request that cannot be handled because the concurrent request limit is reached will still be queued.
+The major limitation on Windows Client OS for IIS 7.x and later is the number of concurrent requests IIS can execute.
+This limitation is fundamentally different from the Windows XP connection limit.
+The HTTP 403.9 error is unlikely to occur when concurrent requests are limited.
+Requests that cannot be handled because the concurrent request limit is reached are queued.

-There is only a problem if the request queue overflows - a "500 Server Busy" error.
-The request queue is pretty big though.
-Thousands of requests by default.
-The net effect is that the execution of too many concurrent requests will not generate an error but it might slow your server down for a little bit.
+If the request queue overflows, a [500 Internal Server Error](https://developer.mozilla.org/docs/Web/HTTP/Status/500) is returned.
+The request queue can handle thousands of requests by default.
+Too many concurrent requests doesn't generate an error, but generally slows response time.

-Windows Server OS doesn't have any request restrictions.
+Windows Server OS doesn't have these request restrictions.

-Here is how many concurrent requests IIS 7.x and later allows on Windows Client OS SKUs:
+The maximum concurrent requests IIS 7.x and later allows on Windows Client OS SKUs:

 Windows 10 – IIS 10.0 Concurrent Requests Limit